Euro 2020 arrives just as the last thing we want is another night in

 Pre-tournament hype

-Lest the gently stirring anthem fails to put more casual football watchers in the mood for the VAR-contingent delights of Euro 2020, UEFA has the back-up plan of a pre-tournament digital marketing campaign that implores social media users to “get #EuroHyped”.
+Lest these gently anthemic stirrings fail to put more casual football watchers in the mood for the VAR-contingent delights of Euro 2020, UEFA has the back-up plan of a pre-tournament digital marketing campaign that implores social media users to “get #EuroHyped”.

 The effort is commendable, though hype to me is less something you agree to feel and more something that just confronts you, like the chorus of a Cypriot Eurovision entry or the wall of Pringles at your nearest Tesco.

 It’s been a subdued time for the sponsorship market, with revenues hurt last year by the sea of cancelled events, budget retrenchment and short-term decision-making by the usual big spenders.
-The vast sponsor nettings that covered up the empty seats and occupied unprecedented percentages of our television screens, weren’t enough to offset the recessionary climate.
+The vast sponsor nettings that covered up the empty seats, occupying unprecedented percentages of our television screens, weren’t enough to compensate for the recessionary climate.

 This extended period of at-home indulgence is precisely the reason why the marketing context for Euro 2020 has changed